ZachSaucier/Just-Read/README.md

 <details id="drive">
   <summary>How can I send the article to Google Drive?</summary>

 Currently it is only possible to send files to Google Drive in PDF form.
-The easiest way to do so in Chrome is to "print" the page (either using your browser's built-in print ability or by clicking Just Read's print icon) and then change the "Destination" to "Save to Google Drive".
+The easiest way to do so in Chrome is to "print" the page (either using Chrome's built-in print ability or by clicking Just Read's print icon) and then change the "Destination" to "Save to Google Drive".
 In Firefox, you need to save it to your computer as a PDF and then manually upload it to Google Drive.

 </details>